ychennay/operatorflow-frontend-react/README.md

 This repository contains the source code for the [OperatorFlow project](https://www.operatorflow.io).
 Note: part of this `README.md` is left over from the old forked repository documentation.

+## Components

+The source code for each of the React framework components used can be found in the `src/components` directory.
+This project uses the React framework and [Material UI styling framework](https://material-ui.com/).

 ## Quick Setup and Start

 1. Clone this repository: `git clone https://github.com/ychennay/operatorflow-frontend-react.git`.